Eutrix/Eutrix/README.md

 # Hi, I'm Toni! 🇭🇷

-**I don't want to use GitHub.** I feel like it has become a monopoly for sharing code, and I don't want to support it any longer.
+**I no longer use GitHub.** I feel like it has become a monopoly for sharing code, and I don't want to support it any longer.

 I will keep this account active in case I want to participate in projects other people host here, but I won't host any of my new projects here.